vvaidy/Qo-DL/README.md

 - Unlimited tracks downloadable per album.
 - Code clean up - 1800 lines down to 400!
 Mainly thanks to the above.
 - "<" & ">" handled in file names.
-- uat input removed.
-You'll be given your uat automatically now if it's needed.
+- uat input removed - you'll be given your uat automatically now if it's needed.

 # Misc Info
 Tested on Python v3.6.7.